gustavo-bordin/andraste/README.md

 # Andraste

 Andraste is know as the base for the creation, her teaching were used for leading and defining how everything would be.
-In Octopus, Andraste is the base for the crawlers, it controls and define where all the collected data goes.
-It is created wrapping the scrapy framework, her purpose is to get the inputs, pass to the crawlers, follow the data and send it to Blackwall
+Andraste is the base for the crawlers, it controls and define where all the collected data goes.
+It is created wrapping the scrapy framework, her purpose is to get the inputs, pass to the crawlers, follow the data and send it to treatment

 <br clear="both"/>
 <br>